Yes, We're Open

 Yes, We're Open is a 2012 American independent film directed by Richard Wong and written by H.P.
 Mendoza, the first collaboration between Wong and Mendoza since their 2006 debut film, Colma: The Musical.
 The film premiered March 11, 2012 at the San Francisco International Asian American Film Festival.
 After a year of touring the film festival circuit and winning Best Screenplay at the Los Angeles Asian Pacific Film Festival, Yes, We're Open was released on home video on October 12, 2012.

 Plot

 Luke and Sylvia think of themselves as the embodiment of a "modern" couple – always in the know, open to new experiences, and proud to be San Franciscans.
-Enter Elena and Ronald – a provocative polyamorous couple that not only challenge Luke and Sylvia's status amongst their friends, but also force them to examine their commitment to each other.
+Enter Elena and Ronald – a provocative couple that not only challenge Luke and Sylvia's status amongst their friends, but also forces them to examine their commitment to each other.
 With temptation right around the corner, Luke and Sylvia must figure out where they really stand on love, sex, and honesty.